Okay, so it's MI33 and also have numbers eight and nine standing by eight, nine, and ten.

 Because there's this never-ending desire for approval from these people.

-Well, just like Harry Reid said, What do you mean work with the Republican?
+Well, just like Harry Reid said, what do you mean work with the Republican?

-I'm my job here is to destroy him.
+My job here is to destroy him.

-That's the media's the same thing.
+That's the media is the same thing.

 So why would we subject ourselves to people whose job it is to see to it we don't succeed?